Certified Nursing Assistant Programs in Maine | CNA Training and Classes

 Summary

-In conclusion, becoming a Certified Nursing Assistant in Maine requires meeting specific eligibility requirements, completing a state-approved 180-hour training program, and passing the Maine CNA competency test.
-With various training programs available at adult education centers, community colleges, and technical centers across the state, aspiring CNAs have plenty of options to choose from.
+Becoming a Certified Nursing Assistant in Maine requires meeting specific eligibility requirements, completing a state-approved 180-hour training program, and passing the Maine CNA competency test.
+With various training programs available at adult education centres, community colleges, and technical centres across the state, aspiring CNAs have plenty of options to choose from.

 Frequently Asked Questions